StringConvert.java

 */

-public StringConverter<Object> findConverterNoGenerics(final Class<?> cls) {
+public StringConverter<Object> findConverterNoGenerics(Class<?> cls) {

 return findTypedConverterNoGenerics(cls);